 I’m sorry that it’s not the resource you were looking for, but it’s an action you can take.
 Hope this helps.
 Best wishes, V-

 Q: What’s wrong with Read & Understand SOP Training?

 A: Also check out Moving Beyond Read and Understand SOP Training.

 Q: What is the difference between an OJT QT and a Classroom QT?

-A: Classroom Qualified Trainer delivers knowledge based training to more than one employee usually in a classroom or meeting room setting using a combination of interactive lecture, exercises and group activities.
+A: Classroom Qualified Trainer delivers knowledge-based training to more than one employee usually in a classroom or meeting room setting using a combination of interactive lectures, exercises, and group activities.
 Most are SMEs and in some instances, are required to participate in a Train-the-Trainer type of class for classroom facilitation.

 NOTE: Today’s modern learners don’t want a boring lecture.
 Request your copy of the White Paper: Step Away from the Podium.